-- 1. To satisfy the requirements of Oregon Administrative Rule 660-012 implementing Statewide Planning Goal 12, Umatilla County has developed a Transportation System Plan. - 2.
-Transportation planning within urban growth boundaries is important to insure adequate transportation facilities in the County.
+1. To satisfy the requirements of Oregon Administrative Rule 660-012 implementing Statewide Planning Goal 12, Umatilla County has developed a Transportation System Plan.

+2. Transportation planning within urban growth boundaries is important to insure adequate transportation facilities in the County.

-- 1. The Transportation System Plan (TSP) is an element of this Comprehensive Plan and identifies the general location of transportation improvements, changes in specific alignment of proposed County Road and highway projects that will be permitted without plan amendment. - 2.
-To facilitate transportation system coordination within urban growth boundaries, the cities' TSPs shall apply within the UGB and shall be co-adopted by the County and addressed in the city/county joint management agreements.
+1. The Transportation System Plan (TSP) is an element of this Comprehensive Plan and identifies the general location of transportation improvements, changes in specific alignment of proposed County Road and highway projects that will be permitted without plan amendment.

-- 3. In preparation for State Highway projects, ODOT prepares Environmental Impact Statements (EIS) and Environmental Assessments (EA). - 4.
-Existing transportation systems require periodic repair and maintenance. - 5.
-A major cost in development of freeways, highways and county roads is the purchase of the right-of-way and displacement of existing uses along the right-of-way. - 6.
-An important airport industrial complex lies in the northeast corner of the City of Pendleton's Urban Growth Boundary where topography and location require a well-planned .transportation system to insure its full and efficient development. - 7.
-Uncontrolled access on state highways can constitute a threat to public health and welfare as well as create excessive public expense.
+2. To facilitate transportation system coordination within urban growth boundaries, the cities' TSPs shall apply within the UGB and shall be co-adopted by the County and addressed in the city/county joint management agreements.
+3. In preparation for State Highway projects, ODOT prepares Environmental Impact Statements (EIS) and Environmental Assessments (EA).

+4. Existing transportation systems require periodic repair and maintenance.

+5. A major cost in development of freeways, highways and county roads is the purchase of the right-of-way and displacement of existing uses along the right-of-way.

+6. An important airport industrial complex lies in the northeast corner of the City of Pendleton's Urban Growth Boundary where topography and location require a wellplanned .transportation system to insure its full and efficient development.

+7. Uncontrolled access on state highways can constitute a threat to public health and welfare as well as create excessive public expense.

 8. Private easements to land locked lots are often not wide enough to serve adjoining properties or adequate for access of the public and emergency services.
+3. County will consider the findings of ODOT's draft EIS and EA as integral parts of the land use decision-making procedures.
+Other actions required, such as a goal exception or plan amendment will be combined with review of the draft EA or EIS and land use approval process.